Learning In Chaos: Efficient Autoscaling and Self-Healing for Multi-Party Distributed Training: Cluster Monitor and Peer Negotiation

-\textbf{Scale-in.} As shown in Figs. \ref{fig:peer-negotiation-protocols}b and \ref{fig:peer-negotiation-protocols}e, after node 4 has joined, we now remove it.
+\textbf{Scale-in.} As shown in Figs. \ref{fig:peer-negotiation-protocols}b and \ref{fig:peer-negotiation-protocols}e, after node 4 joined, we now remove it.
 To exit, node 4 sends a leave request to the scheduler.
 With the scheduler's coordination, it disconnects from neighbor nodes 1 and 2.
 Since the network topology has changed, the scheduler must also update the model synchronization policy accordingly.
 All nodes then proceed with all-reduce using the new policy.
 In a node exit, operations such as disconnecting links and updating model synchronization policy happen after all-reduce.
 But for a node failure, they should be performed before all-reduce to avoid networking errors.
 If the failure happens during all-reduce, the scheduler notifies all nodes to restart all-reduce.
 Besides, a node failure is triggered when the scheduler misses heartbeats from node 4 for too long, then the scale-in negotiation will start automatically.
 The rest follows the same steps as a normal exit.
+The scheduler will periodically back up its state with neighbors, so that if the scheduler crashes, another scheduler can take over.

 \textbf{Connect-link.} As shown in Figs. \ref{fig:peer-negotiation-protocols}c and \ref{fig:peer-negotiation-protocols}f, we add a new link between nodes 1 and 4.
 In this case, node 4 sends a link join request to the scheduler, asking to connect to node 1.
 The scheduler starts peer negotiation and instructs both nodes to establish the socket.
 Once connected, the cluster monitor gathers network data and updates the model synchronization policy.
 Since the cluster monitor needs an active socket to measure bandwidth and latency, monitoring should happen after the link is up.
 While network measurement adds some latency, it overlaps with all-reduce and gradient computation, so its delay can be hidden.
 After the current all-reduce completes, the scheduler notifies all nodes to update their model synchronization policy and continue with this new setting.